prompted365/mcp-server-client-computer-use-ai-sdk/README.md

 # Computer Use AI SDK

-* We’ve built an MCP server that controls computer
+* We've built an MCP server that controls computer

-* You’ve heard of OpenAI’s operator, you’ve heard of Claude’s computer use.
+* You've heard of OpenAI's operator, you've heard of Claude's computer use.
 Now the open source alternative: Computer Use SDK from screenpipe.

 * It's native on macOS—no virtual machine bs, no guardrails.
 Use it with any app or website however you want.